abdulazam1/irish-running-analysis/README.md

 ## Background

-This project was developed as a final-year Computer Science & Software Engineering project focused on building a multi-source running-results dataset and using it to investigate participation and performance patterns in Irish running events.
+This project focuses on building a multi-source running-results dataset and using it to investigate participation and performance patterns in Irish running events.